 And while it’s easy to spend all day (or week) at the spa, it’s worth exploring the mountains, whether by ski, snowshoe, or on foot.
 The best way up the mountain is of course via the hotel’s private lift, the state-of-the-art Tschuggen Express, that whisks guests up the incline in a what’s essentially a glass bubble on wheels.
 The funicular was completely redone in summer 2018.

 Aside from alpine activities, the hotel offers hyper-local experiences with its management staff—an unexpected allocation of their time that allows them share their hobbies and pastimes with guests.
 Favorite excursions include mushroom foraging with Claudio Laager, assistant general manager and F&B manager, mountain biking on e-bikes or jogging with general manager Stefan Noll, and a full moon walk with guided stargazing with assistant general manager Leonie Schefenacker, an astronomy buff.

 Guests can end the day in one of the hotel’s five restaurants, lounges, or bars.
-The eclectically furnished lobby lounge often features live music, La Vetta has one Michelin star, while The Basement is a fine fast food restaurant on the bottom floor of the hotel that features a classic Western European bowling alley—where else can you find that in the Swiss mountains?
+The eclectically furnished lobby lounge often features live music, one Michelin-starred La Brezza brings Mediterranean flair to the mountains, while The Basement is a fine fast food restaurant on the bottom floor of the hotel that features a classic Western European bowling alley—where else can you find that in the Swiss mountains?